Run TOR conveniently from a docker container.

 .

-Please use this link (GitHub account required) to suggest a change in this image configuration or to expose a new Tor configuration option.
+Please use this link (GitHub account required) to suggest a change in this image configuration or to expose a new TOR configuration option.